How Much CBD Should I Take for the First Time?

 - Puffed rice treats

-If you can’t find any CBD treats locally, baking with CBD is another great option for beginners.
-CBD baking allows you to control CBD dosages and the quality of the ingredients.
+If you can’t find any cannabis treats locally, baking with CBD is another great option for beginners, as you can limit the CBD concentration.
+CBD baking allows you to control the CBD dosing and the quality of the ingredients.
 If you’re health-conscious or have a strict diet, it’s important to keep in mind that many CBD-infused edibles may include processed ingredients such as high fructose corn syrup, artificial food dyes, and artificial sugar.

-As for its effects, CBD edibles and capsules travel through the digestive system and start getting absorbed 30 minutes to 2 hours after being taken, meaning you won’t feel the effects of CBD right away like with an oil and/or tincture.
+As for its effects, CBD edibles like CBD gummies, and capsules travel through the digestive system and start getting absorbed 30 minutes to 2 hours after being taken, meaning you won’t feel the effects of CBD right away like with a CBD oil and/or tincture.

 Depending on the type of health ailment and/or condition you’re living with, a topical CBD option may be better suited for your needs rather than a CBD oil, edible, and capsule.
-Topical CBD refers to creams, lotions, ointments, and salves.
+A CBD topical refers to CBD balm products, creams, lotions, ointments, and salves.

-Topical CBD products may be a good choice for those who are suffering from or living with localized pain and inflammation as the CBD will only affect those parts of the body after it is directly applied to the skin.
+Topical CBD products may be a good choice for those who are suffering from or living with localized pain and inflammation.
+The CBD will only affect those parts of the body after it is directly applied to the skin, thus aiding in pain relief.
+Whether CBD topical products like CBD balm, or even inhaled CBD products like CBD vape, both are effective when the right dose is administered.

 If you’re taking CBD for the first time, the rule of thumb is to start at the lowest possible dosage and gradually increase it.

-Everyone reacts differently to the effects of CBD.
+Everyone reacts in a different manner to the effects of CBD that affect the body’s cannabinoid receptors differently.
 Some people find a 10mg CBD dosage too strong while others may find it weak.
 In addition to dosages, there is no standard dosage to help manage specific health ailments and/or conditions.

-Before you use CBD in any type of form, it’s important to talk to your family doctor or healthcare team first about an appropriate CBD dosage and any potential risks and side effects — especially if you’re taking prescription medication.
+Before you use CBD in any type of form like CBD gummies or CBD oil, it’s important to talk to your family doctor or healthcare team first about an appropriate CBD oil dosage and any potential risks and side effects — especially if you’re taking prescription medication.
 If your doctor tells you how much CBD to use, then use their CBD dosage recommendation.

-One way to figure out how much CBD you should take for the first time is with a simple math equation.
+One way to figure out the proper dosage of CBD you should take for the first time is with a simple math equation.

 Using a CBD dosage calculator is an easy way to find the appropriate and most accurate CBD dosage you should take depending on your weight and pain level.
 However, this CBD calculator method works is only suited for CBD oil or CBD tincture products.

-To determine an optimal CBD dosage for you, look at this table of dosage suggestions based on your weight and the severity of your pain level:
+To determine an optimal dose for you, look at this table of dosage suggestions based on your body weight and the severity of your pain level:

 |< 25 lbs||26-45 lbs||46-85 lbs||86-150 lbs||151-240 lbs||>241 lbs|